caseyg/awesome/TOPICS.md

 *   [WikiTeam/wikiteam](https://github.com/WikiTeam/wikiteam) - Tools for downloading and preserving wikis.
 We archive wikis, from Wikipedia to tiniest wikis.
 As of 2025, WikiTeam has preserved more than 600,000 wikis.

-## local-first

-*   [fastrepl/hyprnote](https://github.com/fastrepl/hyprnote) - Privacy-first AI Notepad for back-to-back meetings

-*   [garden-co/jazz](https://github.com/garden-co/jazz) - Toolkit for backendless apps

-*   [onejs/one](https://github.com/onejs/one) - ❶ One is a new React framework - target web and native with a single Vite plugin and fully shared code, so you can ship cross-platform nearly as easy as single-platform.

-*   [mayneyao/eidos](https://github.com/mayneyao/eidos) - An extensible framework for Personal Data Management.

-*   [loro-dev/loro](https://github.com/loro-dev/loro) - Make your JSON data collaborative and version-controlled with CRDTs

-*   [electric-sql/electric](https://github.com/electric-sql/electric) - Real-time sync for Postgres.

-*   [streamich/json-joy](https://github.com/streamich/json-joy) - json-joy is a library that implements cutting-edge real-time and collaborative editing algorithms and utilities for JSON data models, with a focus on developing the JSON CRDT (Conflict-free Replicated Data Type) specification and implementation.

-*   [logseq/logseq](https://github.com/logseq/logseq) - A privacy-first, open-source platform for knowledge management and collaboration.
-Download link:  http://github.com/logseq/logseq/releases. roadmap: http://trello.com/b/8txSM12G/roadmap

 ## notetaking

 *   [fastrepl/hyprnote](https://github.com/fastrepl/hyprnote) - Privacy-first AI Notepad for back-to-back meetings